colinnewell/pcap2har-go/README.md

 	sudo apt install libpcap-dev

+On Windows download and install npcap from https://nmap.org/npcap/.
+The regular installer is sufficient, you shouldn't need the SDK.

-On Mac's/BSD I gather the library bindings required are there out of the box (no further action required).
+On Mac's/BSD the library bindings required should be there out of the box (no further action required).

 Note that it's assumed you have Go installed, and also make (without make look